corcorana/restingIAF/iaf_manu.md

 This latter result provides encouraging evidence in favour of the SGF method's capacity to accurately localise the beginning and end of the alpha-band component (i.e. $f_1$ and $f_2$), at least when the embedded alpha signal is not too weak.
 Interestingly, even though the CoG performed less consistently when SNR was low, it still tended to be more reliable than the PAF$_{LM}$ estimator.
 For instance, the CoG method resulted in a 16% overall reduction in substantial estimate errors that would have ensued if relying on the LM method.
-While CoG may therefore be more susceptible to bias than its PAF$_{SG}$ counterpart when channel specra contain relatively high degrees of background noise, it may still offer tangible advantages over LM-based peak detection strategies.
+While CoG may therefore be more susceptible to bias than its PAF$_{SG}$ counterpart when channel spectra contain relatively high degrees of background noise, it may still offer tangible advantages over LM-based peak detection strategies.

 ### Split-peak simulations
 In the final analysis, we repeated the multi-channel dataset simulations with composite signals constructed using a bimodal sampling window.